sodafoundation/documentation/learning/dashboard/BuildingBlock/README.md

 With CSS3, you can quickly apply resizing to any element to make it cross-browser compatible.

     .ui_resizable        {
     padding:  20px;
     border:  1px  solid;
     resize:  both;
     overflow:  auto;

     }

-#### Multiple Columns Using CSS3
+## Multiple Columns Using CSS3
 Although CSS2 already has the ability to set an element's outline, CSS3 adds the ability to offset the outline from the element by a value you specify.
 It varies from a boundary in two ways:

 Outlines don't occupy any columns.
 Not all outlines must be rectangular.
 Multi-column layout is a new module added to CSS3 that is suitably named.
 It lets you to select how many columns text should be divided down into and how they should appear.

-    .multiplecolumns  {
+    -multiplecolumns       {
     -moz-column-width:  130px;;
     -webkit-column-width:  130px;
     -moz-column-gap:  20px;
     -webkit-column-gap:  20px;
     -moz-column-rule:  1px  solid  #ddccb5;
     -webkit-column-rule:  1px  solid  #ddccb5;

+     }

    ![enter image description here](https://designshack.net/postimages/multiplecolumns.png)

-### Spanning Columns
+## Spanning Columns

 span more than one column – a heading, table or image for instance.

     enter code hereh2     {
     column-span:  all
     }
 ![enter image description here](https://designshack.net/postimages/multiplecolumns_heading.jpg)

-  #  INTRODUCTION TO LSS
+  #  INTRODUCTION TO LESS!
 - Less (Leaner Style Sheets) is a dynamic preprocessor style sheet language that can be compiled into Cascading Style Sheets (CSS) and run on the client side or server side.
 -   It was Designed by Alexis Sellier.

-- ESS is an abbreviated `Learner Style styles`, is an opensource pre-processor language for CSS, The preprocessor is writing a code using a superset of CSS features, compiling this code to native CSS, and browser understanding CSS styles.
+- LESS is an opensource pre-processor language for CSS, The preprocessor is writing a code using a superset of CSS features, compiling this code to native CSS, and browser understanding CSS styles.

-## FEATURES OF LSS
+## FEATURES OF LESS

 ### 1.Variables

 - Less allows variables to be defined.
-- Variables in Less are defined with an [at sign]  (@).
-Variable programming is done with a Colon (:).
+- Variables in LESS are defined with an (@).
+- Variable programming is done with a (:).